 Our Verdict

-The Birch Original comes in a single firmness—7 out of 10 with a slightly firm feel.
-For a softer feel, check out the Birch Luxe, which shares many similarities but has a thicker softer cover for a medium-firm feel (6 out of 10).
+The Birch comes in a single firmness—7 out of 10 with a slightly firm feel.
+For a softer feel, check out the Birch Luxe, which shares many similarities but has a thicker, softer cover for a medium-firm feel (6 out of 10).

-It has moderate sinkage and extremely high bounce.
-The Birch offers deeper contour, while still having a firmer feel overall.
+The Birch has moderate sinkage and extremely high bounce.
+This mattress offers deeper contour, while still having a firmer feel overall.
+This makes for a bouncy feel that won’t cradle or overly envelop your body.

 The quality of the latex layer goes a long way in creating a comfortable sleeping surface that mitigates pressure point issues.
-Lighter-weight sleepers may find the slightly firm feel to be less than ideal.
-But most medium to heavier-weighted sleepers should find it provides a good balance of comfort and pushback, especially for back and stomach sleepers.
-The Birch has more sinkage than Saatva’s Latex Hybrid and Zenhaven, however, it still falls within the moderate sinkage depth range.
-As such, the Birch creates a nice balance between sinkage and support, while still providing ample pressure relief.
+For sleepers with back pain, this can be a real game-changer.
+Heavier people should find it provides a good balance of comfort and pushback, especially for back and stomach sleepers.

-Birch costs $1499 for a queen, 20% less than the average latex hybrid, making it a great value, especially for heavier side sleepers who benefit from both the firmer feel and the extra contour of Birch.
+Birch costs $1,499 for a queen, which is 23% less than the average latex hybrid, making it a great value.

 Click here to read the full Birch review.